mdopt.mps package#

 Notes

-The state is renormalized at the end.
+The returned state is renormalised at the end.

-mdopt.mps.utils.create_simple_product_state(num_sites: int, which: str = '0', phys_dim: int = 2, form: str = 'Explicit') Union[ExplicitMPS, CanonicalMPS]
+mdopt.mps.utils.create_simple_product_state(num_sites: int, which: str = '0', phys_dim: int = 2, form: str = 'Right-canonical', tolerance: float = 1e-12) ExplicitMPS | CanonicalMPS#

 Creates a simple product-state MPS.